What is the main source of law authorising this entity form?

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?

 A Public Officer will need to be nominated as the main point of contact with the Australian Taxation Office.
-The Public Officer is usually the Secretary and may also be a Director.
+The Public Officer is usually the secretary and may also be a director, and must ordinarily reside in Australia.

 What is the title designated for 'ownership interests' (e.g. shares, quota, interests, membership)?